omardelarosa/osc-browser-visualizers/public/sqcr-demo/md/generative-hip-hop-slides.md

 iframeURL: /public/sqcr-demo/html/matrix-16x8.html
 iframeSelector: .matrix-16x8

-# Generative Drake Remix Using Markov Chains
+# Markov Drake

 <iframe class="matrix-16x8" width="560" height="315" src="/blank.html" frameborder="0"></iframe>

 ---

-# Conclusion
+# And So...

--   Careful randomization
--   Embrace a little music theory
--   TBD
+-   Tones, Melodies Chords, Beats, Measures, etc. can be thought of as "states"

+--

+-   Each new "state" depends on the previous state (i.e. randomly selecting states sounds pretty bad.)

+--

+-   We can describe how the states relate to each other as what the weighted probabilities are of one state transitioning into another.